Hollyw00d/react-todo-app-built-from-scratch-using-webpack-eslint-prettier/README.md

-# React Todo App using Vite
+# React Todo App using webpack, ESLint, and Prettier

-This app that uses [Vite](https://vitejs.dev/) and functional React components shows a simple todo list and the json-server npm package to create a fake REST API that has full CRUD operations:
+This app that uses [webpack](https://webpack.js.org/), functional React components, ESLint, and Prettier to shows a simple todo list and the json-server npm package to create a fake REST API that has full CRUD operations:
 ![Screenshot of React Todo App](images/react-todo.png)

 ## How to Use